intel-analytics/ipex-llm/python/chronos/use-case/pytorch-forecasting/DeepAR/README.md

 bigdl-nano-init python deepar.py
 ```

+## Changes to use BigDL Nano
+- Change `from pytorch_lightning import Trainer` to `from bigdl.nano.pytorch import Trainer`
+- Set `gpus=0` in Trainer
+- Set `num_processes=8` in Trainer and set `batch_size = 64 // num_processes`

 ## Results
-The training of DeepAR model using nano Trainer can reach an average speed of 1.9 iter/s, while the speed of training without nano Trainer is around 1.4 iter/s in average.
+In an experimental platform, the training speed of DeepAR model using nano Trainer is 6 times the speed of the training without nano Trainer.
 We can see that the training speed is significantly improved.

-* CPU info
-    * model name: Intel(R) Xeon(R) Gold 6252 CPU @ 2.10GHz
-    * cpu cores: 48